vchaparro/wind-power-forecasting/README.md

 ## Pipeline visualization
-Using the pluging `kedro-viz` (need to be installed) by running `kedro viz`, you'll visualize  data and machine-learning pipelines.
+Using the plugin `kedro-viz` (need to be installed) by running `kedro viz`, you'll visualize  data and machine-learning pipelines.
 For instance, this is de visualization of data enegineering pipeline:

 <img src="viz/pip-de.png" width="500">